blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 ## Limitations

-### DynamoDb
+### DynamoDB

-- Individual Events cannot exceed 400KB in size, which is max size of a DynamoDb item.
+- Individual Events cannot exceed 400KB in size, which is max size of a DynamoDB item.
 - The maximum size of all events data per Aggregate UUID is 10GB due to the use of a [Local Secondary Index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html), If you do not intend to use the [read consistency](#read-consistency) feature, you can remove this limitation by moving the